deven-org/deven-website/documentation/contribute.md

 Scan through our [existing issues](https://github.com/deven-org/deven-website/issues) to find one that interests you.
 If you find an issue that needs work, feel free to open a merge request with a fix.

-#### Prerequisites

-Please, before submitting any merge request, be sure that your branch is passing all requirements.

 #### Commits